Approved by the president

 SUNY Oneonta and third parties that SUNY Oneonta authorizes to act on its behalf collect information from users who access suny.oneonta.edu (hereafter, the “SUNY Oneonta website”).
-The college analyzes such information to better understand how users interact with SUNY Oneonta content, to determine what information is of most and least interest to users, and to improve the utility of the material available on the SUNY Oneonta website.
-The college does not sell or share such information or use it for commercial marketing.
+The university analyzes such information to better understand how users interact with SUNY Oneonta content, to determine what information is of most and least interest to users, and to improve the utility of the material available on the SUNY Oneonta website.
+The university does not sell or share such information or use it for commercial marketing.
 Users may limit the collection of such information.

 The collection of information through the SUNY Oneonta website and the disclosure of that information are subject to the Internet Security and Privacy Act.
-As such, SUNY Oneonta has adopted a policy to describe what information may be collected through the SUNY Oneonta website, the methods of and conditions of its collection, how the college may use such information, and the college’s privacy practices pertaining to such information.
+As such, SUNY Oneonta has adopted a policy to describe what information may be collected through the SUNY Oneonta website, the methods of and conditions of its collection, how the university may use such information, and the university's privacy practices pertaining to such information.

 Applicability of the Policy

 This policy applies to users of the SUNY Oneonta website.